-But names — or named entities, as they are often referred to — are not the only thing we may want to extract.
+But names or named entities, as they are often called are not the only thing we may want to extract.
 In the text we can also see quantities, dates, and keywords.
 Depending on the scenario you are working on, you will need to extract different types of structured information.

-Sometimes, even all the named entities in a text are more than you need.
-For those instances, entities have a type associated, so you can choose only locations, persons, organizations, etc. You can check all the different types we detect in our ontology.
+Sometimes, identifying all the named entities in a text is more than enough.
+For those instances, entities have a type associated, so you can choose to extract only locations, people, organizations, etc. You can check all the different types we detect in our ontology.

-We also provide the possibility of defining your own entries with their corresponding types through our customization engine.
+You can also define your own entries with their corresponding types through our customization engine.
 By using user dictionaries you will be able to extract the entities/concepts specific to your domain using your own ontology.

 These are some scenarios in which Topics Extraction can be applied:

-- Automatic tag suggestions for news articles/blog posts and semantic publishing.
+- Automatic tag suggestions for news articles or blog posts and semantic publishing

 Text Classification is MeaningCloud’s product for document categorization or document classification, which is the task of “assigning a document to one or more classes or categories” .
-In this case, instead of extracting something from a text, we analyze it and decide into which category/categories from the ones available it should be classified.
+In this case, instead of extracting something from a text, we analyze it and decide into which available category/categories it should be classified into.